du5rte/typoRhythm/README.md

   line-height: 1.14286;
 }
 ```
+Pixel font size* - If no size is defined 16px (1em) will be the default size
+Margin and Padding - Can be increased in using $margin: 3 ( margin-bottom = 3 x 24 ) and $padding 2 ( padding = 2 x 24 )
+24px Base* - the base size can be change but it's recommended to use multiples of 24 for a semantic look (24, 48, 72...)

+## Map Header Sizes
 Set all your element default font sizes at once with Sass Maps
 ```scss
 $default-font-sizes: (h1:47, h2:34, h3:26, h4:21, h5:18, h6:16, p: 16, ul: 16);